CH4148MX/garand-docs/proposal.md

 ##### Description

-Change the Instruction Pointer to address indicated by register S.
+Change the Instruction Pointer to address indicated by register M if the condition matches the Condition Flag registers, else this is a no-op.
-In other words, performing an absolute jump.
+In other words, this instruction performs an absolute jump.
-The `CC` represents one of the condition codes defined in _Condition Encoding_ section.
+The condition `CC` represents one of the condition codes defined in _Condition Encoding_ section.

 ##### Psuedo C-code